hunterchristian/MessageDialog/README.md

 ## <a name="options"></a>Options

-These options can be defined in the constructor upon the creation of a TritonDialog object, or set using the `set()` method after a TritonDialog object is instantiated.
+These options can be defined in the constructor upon the creation of a MessageDialog object, or set using the `set()` method after a MessageDialog object is instantiated.

 |Option|Type|Default|Description|
 |------|----|-------|-----------|